 |Fuel Tank Capacity||70 litres|

 This is where the major change of the facelift will be in.
-The engine will be the same 2.2-litre mHawk diesel, however it will now get a bump in power from 140bhp to 170bhp.
-This will make a lot of difference in the way this SUV will perform.
-The drivability will be much better and it will now be more fun to drive.
-We expect the 2018 XUV500 to feel much more punchier this time.
+The engine is the same 2.2-litre mHawk diesel, however it gets a bump in power from 140bhp to 150bhp.
+This will make a quite a difference in the way this SUV will perform.
+The driveability will be better and it will now be more fun to drive.
+We expect the 2018 XUV500 to feel more punchier this time.
 The transmission options will be the same, however.
 This will include a six-speed manual and six-speed automatic transmissions.
-There will also be an option of a 4×4.
+There will also be an AWD option, as before.

 The second engine will be the 2.2-litre petrol.
 This engine will also produce close to 140bhp of power and shall come with a six-speed automatic transmission only.
 There will be no manual and it come in G9 variant only.
 Mahindra is looking at getting only one variant and experimenting in this segment.
 Wish to know more about the new petrol engine, read here.

 |W7 (diesel)||₹ 13.58 lakhs||₹ 14.78 lakhs|

 |W11 (O) (diesel)||₹ 16.68 lakhs||₹ 17.88 lakhs|

 There is not much change in the price of the 2018 Mahindra XUV500.
 The company has kept it extremely competitive.
 New variants are also introduced.
 Hence the price walk is taller, for the topmost version.
 Price will also increased due to the hike in performance.